hackintoshrao/node-Socket-chat/README.md

 node-Sockect-chat is a chat application built using socket.io, express, jade and jquery.
+Websockets is revolutionary techology introduced in HTML5 which enables full duplex communication with the browsser and the server .
+Socket.io is the abstraction layer for Websockets in Node.Js
+Socket.io is built in such a way that both the client(browser) and the server can send messages and listen to the incoming messages

 ## Installation

 Get a local copy of the current code using git: